This easy no-churn ice cream satisfies your craving for a pumpkin spice latte when the weather is more befitting of ice cream!

 If you can’t find any pumpkin granola you can make your own, which is oh so good and easy, and you get the added benefit of the wonderful aroma while it’s baking.
 Feel free to use regular granola, or substitute crumbled ginger snap or oatmeal cookies if you like a crunchy add-in to mix with your ice cream.
 Serve it with a drizzle of salted caramel sauce if desired, to celebrate fall and caramel season!

-I used the same method as with No-Churn S’mores Ice Cream, no ice cream maker required, using a metal loaf pan that helps the ice cream mixture chill faster and makes scooping easy with the long surface area.
+I used the same method as with Lemon Lovers No-Churn Ice Cream, no ice cream maker required, using a metal loaf pan that helps the ice cream mixture chill faster and makes scooping easy with the long surface area.

 No-Churn Pumpkin Spice Ice Cream